IPL-UV/IPL-UV.github.io/content/people/alumni/koray.md

   img: koray2.webp
 ---

-In my stay at IPL I addressed the problem of decoding the visual signals from simulated and real neural responses.
+During my stay at ISP, I addressed the problem of decoding the visual signals from simulated and real neural responses.